AarnavNagariya/Trading-Management-System/documentation_md/Code_Documentation.md

 #### Behavior:
 - Constructs a JSON payload for the order request.
-- Sends the request using `sendRequest` and measures latency.
+- Sends the request using `send_request` and measures latency.
 - Parses the response to check for errors or success.

 #### Output: